NTSB: Driver in fatal Tesla crash was playing video game

 Sumwalt said the NTSB had called for technology more than nine years ago to disable distracting functions of smartphones while the user is driving, but no action has been taken.

 Don Karol, the NTSB’s project manager for highway safety, told the board that the staff is recommending that cell phone companies program phones to automatically lock out distracting functions such as games and phone calls while someone is driving.
-The staff also recommends that companies enact policies to prevent use of company issued cell phones while workers are driving.
+The staff also recommends that companies enact policies to prevent the use of company-issued cell phones while workers are driving.

 “Lockout mechanisms should be default setting and should automatically lock out distracting functions,” Karol told the board.